MarkEdit-app/MarkEdit-api/README.md

   // Retrieves a generative language model by name. languageModel(name: LanguageModelName): LanguageModel;
   // CodeMirror modules used by MarkEdit.
-  codemirror: { view, state, language, commands, search };
+  codemirror: { view, state, language, langMarkdown, commands, search, autocomplete };
   // Lezer modules used by MarkEdit.
   lezer: { common, highlight, markdown, lr };
   // Get notified when the editor is initialized.